-Midanium is schedule 5 controlled substance classed as benzodiazepine used for anxiety, anaesthetic, seizures.
-This elevated scheduling in South Africa means that any medical professionals prescribing or dispensing benzodiazepines like (Midanium, Dormicum, Midacum, Versed and Midanium) which contain Midazolam must maintain a national name registry record of prescription allocations as it is controlled substance in South African law.
+Midazolam is a short-acting benzodiazepine that has been shown to be effective in the treatment of acute epileptic seizures.
+Midanium is a schedule 5 controlled substance classed as benzodiazepine used for anxiety, anaesthetic, and seizures.
+This elevated scheduling in South Africa means that any medical professionals prescribing or dispensing benzodiazepines like (Midanium, Dormicum, Midacum, Versed and Midanium) which contain Midazolam must maintain a national name registry record of prescription allocations as it is a controlled substance in South African law.

 Psychotropic compounds like Midazolam show addictive properties (even if used as directed) and may impair or impede cognitive functioning.
 In consequence, Midanium should only be administered as suggested by your medical doctor.

 Mixing Midanium with other drugs or alcohol has the potential to cause adverse reactions that further increases the likelihood of overdoses or even death.

 Midanium adheres to benzodiazepine receptors in your nervous system and brain.
 This boosts the production of gamma-aminobutyric acid (GABA) chemicals.
 This process produces a calming effect in your brain.
 Midazolam is a central nervous system depressant and it may be prescribed as hypnotic medication.

 Seeing as how the intent of Midanium suppresses your body’s nervous system and you are able to enter more relaxed states of being.
 This relaxation is the main drawcard for many people who have underlying or constant states of anxiety or stress inside their day to day life that cause anxiety, anaesthetic, seizures conditions.